wp-plugins/wp-live-chat-support/readme.txt

 == Upgrade Notice ==

 = 4.1.1 =
-It is highly recommended that you upgrade to version 4.1.1
+It is highly recommended that you upgrade to WP Live Chat Support version 4.1.1

 == Changelog ==

+= 4.1.3 2014-07-30 =
+* Code improvements (PHP warnings)

 = 4.1.2 2014-07-29 =
 * DB bug fix